bicyclering/bicyclering.github.io/source/_posts/Graduate/English/graduate-essay-english.md

 >
 >  **I am writing to apply for the position of**  project manager **in the**  baidu .
 >
->  **Thank you for you consideration of my application , I looking forward to your favorite reply at your earliest convenience .**
+>  **Thank you for your consideration of my application , I am looking forward to your favorite reply at your earliest convenience .**
 >
 > **All the best ,**
 >